Regulations 2026-2027

 Examination and attendance fees

-Students in arrears with their course tuition and examination fees will not be admitted to lessons or to examinations.
+Students who have not paid their tuition and examination fees in full will not be admitted to lessons or examinations.

 All payments, specifying as reason “Piano Course,” may be made via: